-Kobe Bryant started playing basketball at the age of 2 and began a lifelong love affair with the game.
+Kobe Bryant was one of a kind.
+He started playing basketball at the age of 2 and began a lifelong love affair with the game.
 As he grew up, the young Kobe dreamed of being the best basketball player who ever lived.

 Through talent, hard work and a fierce competitive spirit, Kobe became one of the game's all-time greats — a five-time NBA champion and 18-time All-Star.
 He retired from basketball in 2016 at the age of 37, finishing his 20-year NBA career with 33,643 points (25.0 per game), 7,047 rebounds (5.2), 6,306 assists (4.7) and 1,944 steals (1.4) in 1,346 games.